-As of June 30, 2014, we had total consolidated long-term liabilities of approximately \$212.1 million, including the liability component of the 3.75% Convertible Notes in the amount of \$88.5 million, the 3.50% Convertible Notes in the amount of \$44.7 million and the 3.50% Series A Convertible Notes of \$62.4 million.
+As of June 30, 2016, we had total consolidated liabilities of approximately \$409.4 million, including the short-term liability component of the 3.75% Convertible Notes in the amount of \$36.4 million and the Term Loan of \$3.5 million, and the long-term liability component of the 3.50% Convertible Notes in the amount of \$43.2 million and the 3.50% Series A Convertible Notes of \$66.6 million as well as the Term Loan in the amount of \$60.7 million.

-In April 2014, we refinanced approximately \$70.3 million aggregate principal amount of the 3.50% Convertible Notes held by certain investors (the "Participating Holders") with approximately \$70.3 million aggregate principal amount of the 3.50% Series A Convertible Notes.
+In April 2014, we refinanced approximately \$70.3 million aggregate principal amount of the 3.50% Convertible Notes held by certain investors (the Participating Holders) with approximately \$70.3 million aggregate principal amount of the 3.50% Series A Convertible Notes.
 In connection with such transactions, we also paid the Participating Holders approximately \$0.4 million in cash.